QuantGeekDev/mcp-framework-docs/docs/Transports/sse.md

 # SSE Transport

+> ⚠️ **DEPRECATED**: The SSE Transport has been deprecated as of MCP specification version 2025-03-26.
+Please use the [HTTP Stream Transport](./http-stream.md) instead, which implements the new Streamable HTTP transport specification.

 The Server-Sent Events (SSE) transport enables HTTP-based communication between the MCP server and clients.
 It uses SSE for server-to-client messages and HTTP POST for client-to-server messages.

 ## Configuration